History of Yemen in Timeline

 2012: Saleh Resigns

-In 2012, President Ali Abdullah Saleh resigned in the wake of the Arab Spring.
+In 2012, Ali Abdullah Saleh resigned as president of Yemen in the wake of the Arab Spring.

 2012: Yemen ranked last in Global Gender Gap Report

-In 2012, Yemen was ranked last of 135 countries in the Global Gender Gap Report, highlighting significant gender inequality issues.
+In 2012, Yemen was ranked last out of 135 countries in the Global Gender Gap Report, reflecting significant gender inequality issues.

-In December 2013, an additional governorate (Soqatra Governorate) was created comprising Socotra Island, previously part of Hadramaut Governorate.
+In December 2013, Soqatra Governorate was created, comprising Socotra Island, previously part of Hadramaut Governorate.

 In 2013, Yemen had an industrial production growth rate of 4.8%.

-In 2013, Yemen's exports totaled $6.694 billion, with crude oil, coffee, dried and salted fish, and liquefied natural gas being the main commodities.
+In 2013, Yemen's exports totaled $6.694 billion, mainly crude oil, coffee, dried and salted fish, and liquefied natural gas.
+Imports totaled $10.97 billion, mainly machinery, equipment, foodstuffs, livestock, and chemicals.

-2013: Yemen classified as Tier 3 country in Trafficking in Persons report
+2013: Yemen classified as a Tier 3 country in Trafficking in Persons report

-In 2013, the United States Department of State classified Yemen as a Tier 3 country in the Trafficking in Persons report.
+In 2013, the United States Department of State classified Yemen as a Tier 3 country in its Trafficking in Persons report, indicating that the government does not fully comply with minimum standards against human trafficking.

-In September 2014, the Houthi insurgency intensified, with anti-government forces led by Abdul-Malik al-Houthi sweeping into the capital and forcing Hadi to agree to a "unity" government.
+In September 2014, the Houthi insurgency intensified as anti-government forces led by Abdul-Malik al-Houthi swept into the capital, Sana'a, forcing Hadi to agree to a unity government.

-After the start of the civil war in 2014, Yemen's GDP dropped rapidly by over 50%.
+After the start of the civil war in 2014, Yemen's GDP dropped rapidly by over 50%, due to the blockade led by Saudi Arabia and an embargo on oil exports imposed by the Houthis.

-2014: Constitutional panel decides to divide the country into six regions
+2014: Constitutional panel decides to divide Yemen into six regions

-In 2014, a constitutional panel decided to divide the country into six regions, creating a federalist model of governance, which contributed to the Houthi coup d'état.
+In 2014, a constitutional panel decided to divide Yemen into six regions, creating a federalist model of governance, which contributed to the Houthi coup d'état.

 January 2015: Government mass resignation